MaalyALkaraki/syllabus/node-db/week-18/sql4-creating-tables.md

       UNIQUE (email)

+### Exercise
+1. Create an index on the checkin date in the reservations table.
+2. Create a unique index on the combined room_no and checkin_date columns in the reservations table.

 ### An Interesting Question...
 What is the only guaranteed performance effect of adding an index to a table?

 Discuss...

 ---
+## End of Lesson